 Vienna.
 What a city!
 Amazing architecture, exciting history, long-lasting tradition, incredible ubiquity and purity, stunning coffee houses and classical music… These are just few of the famous features of Austrian’s capital.

 If we enjoyed the first day, the new one brought even more enthusiasm.
-Our first workshop was given by Gudrun Kugler, the founder of WYA Austria, first Director of WYA Europe and a politician (an ÖVP candidate in her electoral district to the National Council).
-What she gave us, cannot be replaced by any article, book, or oral submission – Mrs. Kugler told us about her experience in politics and gave us tips on how to fight for our own beliefs.
+Our first workshop was given by Gudrun Kugler, the founder of WYA Austria, first Director of WYA Europe and a politician (Member of Austrias National Parliament).
+What she gave us, cannot be replaced by any article, book, or oral submission – Mrs. Kugler told us about her experience in politics and gave us tips on how to stand up for your personal beliefs.
+She talked about her own experinece in the NGO world, as an advocate for youth issues as well as how that differed from her work now as a political decision maker.
 One of the main thoughts was that we should never underestimate nor overestimate the power of ideas.
 Plus, if we have the triple package for success, (superiority complex, inferiority complex and endurance availability to stick to our goal for a longer time) we can be sure we will leave a mark in the world.
-Her experience encouraged many of us, since she has a successful carrier but also a family life.
+Her experience encouraged many of us, since she has a successful career but also family life.
 We realized that Mrs. Kugler is a living example that, with enough support, women can achieve both and give their contribution to the world.

 Surrounded by smiles and feelings of pride for a job well done, we once again went to visit the city center to take advantage of the time left for socializing and enjoying the sun – which had actually come out to shine for us the entire weekend.